MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep.md

 :::image type="content" source="media/meeting-prep-card.png" alt-text="Screenshot showing meeting preparation card.":::

-Here's a video that provides an overview of the meeting preparation card:

-> [!VIDEO a3e0e6dd-a215-4f78-a384-4249d472f60c]

 ## Prerequisites

 - [Connect to a CRM organization in the Sales app](sign-in-crm-outlook.md).